yousefelassal/fullstackopen/partie11/README.md

   Git supports two different types of tags, _annotated_ and _lightweight_ tags.

   - Annotated tags store extra meta data such as: the tagger name, email, and date.
+    ```bash
+    git tag -a v1.4
+    ```
+    The command will then open up the configured default text editor to prompt for further meta data input.
+    ```bash
+    git tag -a v1.4 -m "my version 1.4"
+    ```
+    This is a convenience method similar to `git commit -m` that will immediately create a new tag and forgo opening the local text editor in favor of saving the message passed in with the `-m` option.
   - Lightweight tags are essentially 'bookmarks' to a commit, they are just a name and a pointer to a commit, useful for creating quick links to relevant commits.